← Back to Posts

 At some point I genuinely thought: this isn’t going to work.

 And here’s the thing: the switch to Gemini accidentally unlocked a feature I hadn’t planned.
 Custom background upload.
 Users can now send their own room photo instead of using presets.
 That wouldn’t have been possible with Imagen.
+Claude noticed this and suggested we build it in.
+I agreed.

 Final result: artwork visualized in a living room